Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Autocompletes allow the bot to dynamically suggest up to 25 choices to a user as they type an argument.

-In short:
+Quick rundown:

 - User starts typing.

 - After a brief debounced pause from typing, Discord requests a list of choices from the bot.

-- An autocomplete callback is called with the current user input.
+- An **autocomplete callback** is called with the current user input.

 - Returned choices are sent back to Discord and shown in the user's client.

   - An empty list can be returned to denote no choices.

-Attaching an autocomplete function to a parameter can be done in 2 main ways:
+Attaching an autocomplete callback to a parameter can be done in two main ways:

 1. From the command, with the :meth:`~.app_commands.Command.autocomplete` decorator
 2. With a separate decorator, :func:`.app_commands.autocomplete`